 - These surveillance visits normally take place annually at agreed dates to make certain you still meet the requirements of the standard.

-- You will be given time to deal with any minor or major problems which are identified before any action is taken to withdraw your certificate.
+- You will be given time to deal with any minor or major problems identified before any action is taken to withdraw your certificate.

 The largest cost of ISO 9001 is the involvement of company employees